LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 In the `JobData` class, create a new (`public static`) method that will search for a string within each of the columns.
 Here are a few observations:

 1. The method that you write should not contain duplicate jobs.
 So, for example, if a listing has position type "Web - Front End" and name "Front end web dev" then searching for "web" should not include the listing twice.
-2. As with `printJobs`, you should write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
+2. As with `PrintJobs`, you should write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
-3. You *should not* write code that calls `findByColumnAndValue` once for each column.
+3. You *should not* write code that calls `FindByColumnAndValue` once for each column.
 Rather, utilize loops and collection methods as you did above.
-4. You *should*, on the other hand, read and understand `findByColumnAndValue`, since your code will look similar in some ways.
+4. You *should*, on the other hand, read and understand `FindByColumnAndValue`, since your code will look similar in some ways.

 You'll need to call `findByValue` from somewhere in `Main`.
 We'll leave it up to you to find where.
 You might have noticed that when you try to search all columns using the app, a message is printed, so that is a good clue to help you find where to place this new method call.